 “But it is,” Zachary said slowly, frowning a bit to himself.
 “I’ve never seen you like this before.
 I’ve never seen you smile at a guy like that, and I’ve never seen you so upset when something’s gone wrong.”

-.
+“It was a week.
 In the grand scheme of things, a week doesn’t amount to much,” she countered, though something inside of her knew that Zachary was right.

 “A lot can happen in a week, you know?”
 Adam shrugged, and Lily stared at him for a moment before she let out a sigh and went back to pulling at the grass beneath her.